 - This mod is just an .ESP file using standard Morrowind assets.
 As far as I am aware Bloodmoon and Tribunal aren't required as while making the house I didn't have their master files enabled in the construction set.

--To install the mod with a mod manager download version 1.1 with the "mod manager download" button and your mod manager should take care of the rest.
+-To install the mod with a mod manager download the latest version with the "mod manager download" button and your mod manager should take care of the rest.
 You could also download it manually and install with a mod manager.
 For MO2 click "File" then "Install mod" then select the mod.
 On Vortex you can drag the file to the "Drop File(s)" tab at the bottom of the mods page in the manager.

 -To install it manually without a mod manager unzip the downloaded file with 7zip or some equivalent program and drag the .ESP into your "Data Files" folder and enable it in your launcher.